asimonson1125/Slate/README.md

 ## Known issues
  - datetime dependancy doesn't handle daylight savings to standard changes very well.
 Expect an error if a time interval includes a spring forward date and the event length is less than or equal to 60 minutes
  - Daylight savings is not accounted for during timezone offset.
 Data output will be correct, but time labelling will be an hour off.
+If a time change in involved in a request, the best bet is to just split it into two seperate requests.

  ![Daylight "Savings"](https://github.com/asimonson1125/Slate/blob/main/daylight"saver".png)